How To Save A Vacation Gone Wrong

 She was a trooper.
 Drugged and eating her popsicle, I texted family, canceled plans for dinner, and had to say goodbye to everyone over the phone instead of in person.

 I was so happy we had a better understanding of what was happening with our daughter.
 But there was a little piece of me, that selfish piece that no one likes to talk about, that was disappointed and a little sad that we were missing out on the rest of our trip — visits with friends and family, planned day trips, even just the relaxing fun pace I’d been looking forward to, the entire reason flew across the ocean to begin with.

 How to save a bad trip

-But the truth about vacations is that the days away are really just like any other day or week at home, subject to variables and the state of being human.
+The truth about vacations is that the days away are really just like any other day or week at home, subject to variables of all kinds.
 We never know what will happen.
-Whether it’s flight delays, hurricanes or illness, it can all affect your vacation and often does.
+Whether it’s flight delays, hurricanes or illness, they can all affect your vacation.

 The one thing that can save, or salvage, these times is acceptance.
 When we accept that we can’t control everything but we can control our reaction to it, we can change the dynamics of a tough situation.
 We may not get the vacation we’d hoped for, but we can accept that this moment is our reality and choose to stay calm and centered so that we don’t conjure up even more stress.
 And if you’re lucky you can find other ways to enjoy the time.

 Will there be disappointment?
 Of course.
 I would have loved to finished our night with friends, had dinner with my cousins, gone to the craft show where my mom used to sell her jewelry, had our bonfire not rained out.